yochaigal/cairn/wip/2e/forest-seeds.md

 - **Buildings**: Archaic, with subtly beautiful religious iconography.
 Obviously an abbey.
   - Flooded after the dam at **8** was destroyed.
 - **Roofs**: The tallest of the three buildings has a glass window high above the water.
-  -  The window is rusted shut, but can be pried or broken open to enter the abbey's Chapter House.
+  -  The window is rusted shut but can be pried or broken open to enter the abbey's Chapter House.
 - **Stones**: Piled along the Southern side of the Eastern path.
 Names are engraved on most.
   - The monks left piles of stone alongside the path for each of their fallen members.

 #### Chapter House

 **Tapestries** line the walls of this circular room, its wooden **floor** all but rotted away from water damage.
-A collapsed barrister on the Southwest side is all that remains of the flooded **stairwell** down into the rest of the building.
+A collapsed bannister on the Southwest side is all that remains of the flooded **stairwell** down into the rest of the building.

 - **Tapestries**: Moldy and unsalvageable.
-  - Originally depicted the abbey in its former glory, and the monks who lived here.
+  - Originally depicted the abbey in its former glory and the monks who lived here.
 - **Floor**: One of the wooden boards is less withered than the others.
 It smells faintly of something floral.
   - Below the board is a hidden Spellbook, _Yearning Path_.
 - **Stairwell**: Completely underwater.
 The rooms below contain only floating corpses and ruined books.